 We should seek the highest good of all believers.

 God wants us to pray for fellow believers to grow out of their spiritual infancy and pass through adolescence into spiritual adulthood.
-God’s burden is that we might stop playing with spiritual dolls.
+His burden is that we might stop playing with spiritual dolls.
 We play church today, making religious daisy chains while the world goes to hell.
-We occupy ourselves with the incidental, the petty, and trivial.
+We occupy ourselves with the incidental, the petty, and the trivial.

-After we have known Christ for a number of years, we realize that doing “all” the will of God is the very best thing we can do.
+After we have known Christ for several years, we realize that doing “all” the will of God is the very best thing we can do.
 There is nothing better for our well-being than to do all the will of God.
-There is nothing better for us than doing all the will of God.
+Nothing is more profitable for us than doing all the will of God.
 The will of God may hurt; it may be an uphill battle.

 Heartache is part and parcel of the will of God.
 None of us gets through life without tears, scars, reverses, and difficulties.
-The Spirit of God will use every problem to sharpen our testimony, enlarge our vision, and expand our character.
-It makes no difference whether we face physical, financial, or domestic difficulty.
+The Spirit of God will use every problem we have to sharpen our testimony, enlarge our vision, and expand our character.
+It makes no difference whether we face physical, financial, or domestic difficulties.